Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Problem Statement

 Feature tracking takes an input a sequence of images, representing a video taken by a camera.
-The goal of feature tracking algorithms is to not just detect feature points in each frame, but to track the points through the sequence of frames.
+The goal of feature tracking algorithms is not only to detect feature points in each frame, but also to track the points through the sequence of frames.
 Specifically, instead of treating each frame as a brand new image, we would like to keep track of which points from the previous frame represent the same feature points in the current frame.

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/feature-tracking-2.jpg?raw=true" width="600">